platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 [Fastify validation documentation](https://www.fastify.io/docs/latest/Reference/Validation-and-Serialization/).
 :::

 Our API route is currently returning an empty object (`{}`).
-Let's wire things up so that it increments the number of likes for the quote with the specified ID.
+Let us wire things up so that it increments the number of likes for the quote with the specified ID.
-To do this we'll add a new function inside of our plugin:
+To do this we will add a new function inside of our plugin:

 ```javascript
 module.exports = async function plugin (app) {